analuciachin/My_Reads/README.md

 The project uses Node.js, if you do not have it installed, you can download it here: [Node.js](https://nodejs.org/en/)

-* run `git clone https://github.com/analuciachin/My_Reads.git` to run this repository
+* run `git clone https://github.com/analuciachin/My_Reads.git` to clone this repository
 * go into the application folder and install all project dependencies with `npm install`
 * run the app in the development mode with `npm start`